Best Mattress Foundations

 Overall Thoughts:

 Vaya uses solid hardwood for its support beams, slats, and side rails to offer durable, sturdy support and prevent your mattress from sagging.
 The rails of the foundation are upholstered in gray polyester fabric to give the frame a neutral modern look that allows sleepers to slip it into almost any room, regardless of personal style.
-On the other hand, the sag-resistant slats are oversized to create a nearly flat surface for maximum body support and breathability.
+Manufacturers made the sag-resistant slats oversized so as to create a nearly flat surface for maximum body support and breathability.

 What Type of Foundation Does Your Mattress Need?